 Why Is Reishi Mushroom Good For Your Skin?

 Ganoderma benefits for skin can be attributed to its beneficial bioactive compounds: beta-glucans, peptidoglycans, polysaccharides, minerals, enzymes, and amino acid proteins.

-Reishi Mushroom Helps In Skin Lightening
+1. Reishi Mushroom Helps In Skin Lightening

 Many Reishi mushroom creams and facial masks help in lightening the skin.
-They treat the dark spot on the skin by blocking the production(1) of melanin from the skin cells.
+They treat the dark spot on the skin by blocking the production(6) of melanin from the skin cells.

-Reishi Detoxifies The Skin
+2. Reishi Detoxifies The Skin

-Reishi Mushroom Battles Aging Skin
+3. Reishi Mushroom Battles Aging Skin

-One of the lesser-known reishi mushroom benefits for skin is its ability to fight aging.
-Reishi mushroom is known as the mushroom of immortality due to its anti-aging properties.
+One of the lesser-known reishi mushroom benefits for the skin is its ability to fight aging.
+People know Reishi as the mushroom of immortality due to its anti-aging properties.

 The hydrating properties of beta-glucans are one of many compounds responsible for the mushroom's anti-aging benefits.
 They work against premature aging, fine lines, dullness, and redness.

 These hydrating agents also help your body synthesize ceramides.
 Ceramides are molecules that form the protective layer of the skin.